We’ve got another week of great stories from Europe and the rest of the world for Linkibuzz 36.

 Closing Thoughts: Linkibuzz 36

 We hope you enjoyed our weekly roundup, starting from diversity within startups to crucial issues facing self-employed individuals and how it can help drive innovation.
-We’re curious to follow-up on on the legal battle currently ensuring between the FBI and Apple and how the outcome will influence both the future of tech startups and law enforcement agencies.
+We’re curious to follow-up on the legal battle currently ensuring between the FBI and Apple and how the outcome will influence both the future of tech startups and law enforcement agencies.